• Artwork & Inspiration

 artist book, letterpress, drypoint, zinc covers, 9" x 11", edition of 4, 1999

 These images were taken between 2006-07.
 Wandering the neighborhoods around my new town, I was struck by the beauty and loneliness of these empty houses.
-One house in particular moved me, 333 Mistletoe St. and I returned several times to photograph it.
-One day, it was gone and I began photographing other empty lots.
+One house in particular moved me, 333 Mistletoe St., and I returned several times to photograph it.
+One day, it was gone.
+I felt a palpable loss and photographed the now empty lot, which led to other empty lots and the images changed.
 Some of these houses have been reclaimed, some are falling further into disrepair and many have been demolished.
 Entire neighborhoods are beginning to disappear.

 328 Hurt St.